Skip to main content

 Downsizer super contributions

-Add money to your superannuation, tax-free, after you sell your home
+A downsizer contribution lets you add money to your super after you sell your home.

 What is a downsizer contribution?

-Bruce and Betty split contributions
+Bruce and Jo split contributions

 Source: ATO